Saturday, November 5, 2022

 to the calculative schemes

-of the splenetic human rush.
+of the splenetic human rush,

-it was something to be feared yet prayed,
+something to be feared and yet prayed,

-chasing us as we overworked and underfed,
+as we overworked and hardly fed,

-lost in our self-made riddles of delusion.
+lost in our self-made riddles of erosion.

 the moon,

-some say
+some say the moon

-it was the first stone employed as a tool,
+was the first tool, far before stone,

 before pestle, before weapon,

-and that it was mistaken, once, as the eye of a great bird,
+the eye of a great bird,

 high over mountainous hearts,

-mixtures of ineradicable joy,
+of ineradicable joy.

 ==============================================